Alejandro Hernandez De la Lanza

 Working paper

-Beyond the Buzz: How viral acquisition shapes mobile app user evolution?
+Beyond the Buzz: How does viral acquisition shape mobile app user behavior and revenue?

 with Maria R. Ibanez

-Organic user growth in mobile app ecosystems typically follows a gradual and predictable trajectory.
-However, the emergence of viral acquisition channels disrupts this established pattern, injecting large cohorts of new users into the app within a short timeframe.
+Organic user growth in mobile app ecosystems follows a gradual and predictable trajectory.
+However, the emergence of viral acquisition channels disrupts this established pattern, quickly introducing large cohorts of new users into the app.
 While the immediate effects of such surges are often celebrated for their market reach and revenue potential, their long-term consequences on existing users remain relatively unexplored.
-This research addresses this gap by investigating the impact of a viral influx triggered by a YouTube video on the behavior of pre-existing users in a specific mobile app.
-Utilizing a comprehensive dataset consisting of daily user interactions, we analyze changes in engagement patterns, feature usage, and monetization preferences following the viral event.
+This research addresses this gap by investigating the impact of a viral YouTube video on the behavior of pre-existing users and new users in a specific mobile app.
+Utilizing a comprehensive dataset of daily user interactions, we analyze changes in engagement patterns, feature usage, and monetization preferences following the viral event.
 By comparing the post-surge behavior of viral and non-viral users, this study seeks to identify potential shifts in user dynamics and offer valuable insights for app developers and strategists navigating the complex landscape of viral acquisition.
-By analyzing user behavior before and after the viralization of the app, we find that users that join the app before the viralization leave more profit while users that join the app after the viralization leave less profit to the app.
-This finding is surprising since a viralization campaing might not result in in-app purchases but only as a means to access a new pool set of users.
+By analyzing user behavior before and after the viralization of the app, we find that users that join the app before the viralization leave more profit, while users that join the app after the viralization leave less profit to the app.
+This finding is surprising since a viralization campaign might not result in in-app purchases but only as a means to access a new pool set of users.

 Work in Progress